wknapik/lastcwd/README.md

 Some terminal emulators implement optimizations, that cause every one of their windows to have the same child process.
-This obscures the path that lastcwd needs to traverse - from the focused window id, through that window's process id down to the foreground child running in that window.
+This obscures the path that lastcwd needs to traverse - from the focused window id, through that window's process id down to the foreground descendant running in that window.

 Some of those terminal emulators, however, implement a way to reconstruct that connection, in the form of the WINDOWID environment variable, but some don't.